Jaymon/testdata/README.md

 ### Threading

-A wrapper around python's builtin `threading.Thread` class that bubbles errors up to the main thread because, by default, python's threading classes suppress errors, this makes it annoying when using threads for testing.
+A wrapper around python's builtin `threading.Thread` class that bubbles errors up to the main thread because, by default, python's threading classes suppress errors, this makes it annoying when using threads for testing. __NOTE__ - This is buggier than I would like.

 ```python
 def run():